-EBCRP has provided substance abuse, mental health, and other health related services since 1989.
-With locations in Oakland and Hayward, California, we offer a full range of services from residential treatment for women and children to intensive counseling and vocational training.
+Founders Joan Zweben and Marta Rose sought funding for an agency where they could provide substance use treatment for everyone, regardless of ability to pay.
+With locations in Oakland and Hayward, California, EBCRP offers a full range of services from residential treatment for women and children to intensive counseling and vocational training.

 EBCRP puts our partners first.
 Under the leadership of an amazing board and Executive Director, we have reached out to and served over 10,000 individuals and family members.